Scheduled MonumentsWalesPen-y-Coedcae Roman Camp

 What is Pen-y-Coedcae Roman Camp?

-Pen-y-Coedcae Roman Camp is a Roman marching camp located in Wales, positioned within the defensive network of Roman Britain during the conquest and occupation of Wales.
+Pen-y-Coedcae Roman Camp is a Roman marching camp situated in Wales, dating to the period of Roman military operations in Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM267.

 What period does Pen-y-Coedcae Roman Camp date from?

 Pen-y-Coedcae Roman Camp dates from the roman period, and is classified as a marching camp.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pen-y-Coedcae Roman Camp?